Learning by training: emergent return-point memory from cyclically tuning disordered sphere packings: Cyclic training in disordered sphere packings

 This training routine was sufficiently developed in Refs.~\cite{zu2024designing-57d,zu2025fully-43b} that, for our purposes, we can consider it a black box for the inverse design of disordered solids.
 Here, we are interested in exploring the \textit{effects} that such training has on the system beyond simply controlling the target quantity (\textit{e.g.} the Poisson's ratio).
 To explore this, we \textit{cyclically} train a system, following a protocol outlined in Fig.~\ref{fig:methods}b.
 Using the Poisson's ratio $\nu$ as our primary example, we iteratively and incrementally train the system between $\numax$ and $\numin$, which are chosen in advance.
 In the first example in the next section, for instance, we first train at $\nu^*=\numax=0.5$.
 Then, we use the final $\btheta$ and $\bR(\btheta)$ as inputs and train with $\nu^*=0.4$, continuing in this manner with $\nu^*=0.3$, etc., until $\nu^*=\numin=0.0$.
 We then reverse course, setting $\nu^*=0.1$, and then $\nu^*=0.2$, until we return to $\nu^*=\numax$.
 This constitutes a single cycle, and we repeat this process for $f$ cycles.

-We also occasionally perform an array of parallel ``readout'' calculations.
+{This protocol is related in spirit to the oscillatory training strategy of Falk et al.~\cite{falk2023learning}, who showed that switching between incompatible targets selects for adaptable regions of design space.
+We find that this produces not only adaptable solutions but a marginally absorbing manifold that encodes memory of the training range.} W{To observe this, w}e also occasionally perform an array of parallel ``readout'' calculations.
 After some number of complete cycles, with $\nu^*=\numax$, we first train with $\nu^*=\nu^*_\mathrm{read}$, and then train back to $\nu^*=\numax$.
 This is repeated, always starting with the same initial $\btheta$ and $\bR(\btheta)$, for a range of $\nu^*_\mathrm{read}$ that is not limited to being between $\numin$ and $\numax$.
 We will describe the precise measurements and insights that we obtain from these readout calculations below.

 Finally, note that this cyclic training protocol is computationally intensive.
 We typically train for 10-30 cycles, with each training cycle consisting of around 10 distinct optimizations.
 Each optimization typically requires up to $\sim 10^{4}$ optimization steps to converge, with each step requiring a highly accurate energy minimization, which itself needs up to $\sim 10^{3}$ steps of the FIRE algorithm, and as many force calculations, to converge.
-To partially mitigate this, during cyclic training we use a variable learning rate and set the maximum number of optimization steps to be $10^{3}$ meaning that we do not always reach the target $\nu^*$.
-We also consider relatively small systems, with $N=128$ particles, although Refs~\cite{zu2024designing-57d,zu2025fully-43b} show that the training of $\nu$ is unaffected by system size.
+To partially mitigate this, during cyclic training we use a variable learning rate and set the maximum number of optimization steps to be $10^{3}$ meaning that we do not always reach the target $\nu^*$ {during the first few training cycles}.
+We also consider relatively small systems, with $N=128$ particles, although Refs.~\cite{zu2024designing-57d,zu2025fully-43b} show that the training of $\nu$ is unaffected by system size.